-If you have any questions regarding the bid process, please contact Kevin Alcox (kalcox@ncaa.org) or email championshipbid@ncaa.org.
+If you have any questions regarding the bid process, please contact Kevin Alcox (kalcox@ncaa.org) or Kelly Whitaker (kwhitaker@ncaa.org), or email championshipbid@ncaa.org.

 JOINT HOSTING INFORMATION

 The NCAA Division III Championships Committee has approved a recommendation from the NCAA Division III Men's and Women's Soccer Committees to establish hosting guidelines for institutions whose men's and women's teams earn berths in their respective championships.
 The committees established these guidelines to eliminate potential conflicts created by hosting both championship events, to assist institutions in preparing for hosting opportunities and to ensure the opportunity of providing a quality championship experience for all teams involved in both championships.